 - Do not book Partner Services unless you are actually using the Partner Services.

-- Do not use, copy, display, mirror or frame the Platform, any Content, any Squaredance Advertising, or any page layout or design without our consent.
+- Do not use, copy, display, mirror or frame the Platform, any Platform Content, any Squaredance Intellectual Property, or any page layout or design without our consent.

 Honour your legal obligations